zslayton/mai/README.md

     Ok(BytesWritten(bytes.len()))
   }

-  // Provide a method to try to read a frame from a byte buffer fn decode(&mut self, buffer: &[u8]) -> DecodingResult<String> {
+  // Provide a method to try to parse a frame from a byte buffer fn decode(&mut self, buffer: &[u8]) -> DecodingResult<String> {
     use std::str;
     // Validate that the buffer contains a utf-8 String let message: String = match str::from_utf8(buffer) {
       Ok(message) => message.to_owned(),
-      // For this example, assume invalid messages means
+      // For this example, assume that an invalid message means
       // that we just don't have enough bytes yet Err(error) => return Err(DecodingError::IncompleteFrame)
     };